thacherT1D/webdevstuff/JavaScript_Object_Model/Prototypes.desc.md

 Our specialist would be served better if there were just one library that could be accessed and updated.
 What we are describing is the use of a prototype!

 ***
 #### Exercise:
 In the context of object-oriented programming, what's a customer support specialist, an identification number, email address, and a library?
 How do these things translate to objects?
 ***

 ### 2 of 6: A Code-Related Example with JavaScript Objects
 JavaScript use prototypes to remove duplication of code.
-Many of experienced the benefit of this design.
+Many of you have experienced the benefit of this design.
 Let's demonstrate it with an example:

 ```javascript
 var obj = {};